mvrozanti/dte/README.md

 `dte 1d in hours` - returns the amount of hours in a day

-`dte 1959 Jan 26 in unix` - returns the unix timestamp for the date
+`dte 1959 May 26 in unix` - returns the unix timestamp for the date

 ### the `until` keyword